Site icon Welcome To Infinity

 In simple terms, reinforcement learning involves an agent that interacts with its environment to learn the best course of action.
 The agent receives feedback from its environment in the form of rewards or punishments, which are used to reinforce certain actions.
 The goal of reinforcement learning is to identify the optimal solution to a given problem by maximizing the cumulative reward signal.

 One of the most significant benefits of reinforcement learning is that it allows an agent to learn from its own experience.
-Unlike other machine learning methods that require a large amount of labeled data, reinforcement learning algorithms can learn from a few samples and refine their behavior through trial and error.
+Unlike machine learning methods that require a large amount of labeled data, reinforcement learning algorithms can learn from a few samples and refine their behavior through trial and error.

 Reinforcement Learning Algorithms